tongson/taarr/README.markdown

-    ├── files                          <--- synced to any host ├── files-avocado                  <--- synced to the avocado host ├── lib                            <--- sourced by all scripts └── task
+    ├── files                          <--- synced to any host ├── files-avocado                  <--- synced to the avocado host ├── lib                            <--- sourced by all scripts └── group
-        ├── files                      <--- synced to any host when task:* is called ├── files-avocado              <--- synced to the avocado host then task:* is called ├── lib                        <--- sourced along with task:* scripts └── script
+        ├── files                      <--- synced to any host when group:* is called ├── files-avocado              <--- synced to the avocado host then group:* is called ├── lib                        <--- sourced along with group:* scripts └── script